HichTala/diffusion-model-for-logo-generation/README.md

 <img src="img/sportslogohistorylogos.png" title="Preview of sportslogohistory.com">

-Lucily again, about 500 logos are available on the website.
+Luckily again, about 500 logos are available on the website.
 They are displayed in cards, above their description.

-As there is no API for this website, we developed an *ad-hoc* webscraping algorithm using Python and BeautifulSoup4.
+As there is no API for this website, we developed an *ad-hoc* webscraping script using Python and BeautifulSoup4.
 [The associated code](https://gitlab.mines-ales.fr/AntoineBrz/diffusion-model-for-logo-generation/-/tree/%23f-dataset-generator/) is available on another branch.

 <img src="img/scraping.png" height="250" style="display:block; margin-left:auto; margin-right:auto" title="Web-scraping diagram">

+* **Data augmentation with GPT-2**

+We tried to use [GPT-2](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning) image-to-text model by OpenAI in order to **automatically caption other logos** found on the Internet. **We collected and used this model** locally, and made it run on our GPU setup.

+Unfortunately, **outputs were not specific enough**.

+For instance we had :

+* `A blue lion drawing.`
+* `A circle-shaped diagram.`
+* `A Football ball.`

 ## Training CLIP

 ## Results